ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Helper:
 : The Aggregator assisting the Leader with the computation.
-The protocol is designed so that the Helper is relatively lightweight, with most of the operational burdern born by the Leader.
+The protocol is designed so that the Helper is relatively lightweight, with most of the operational burden borne by the Leader.

 {:br}